input-output-hk/cardano-sl/docs/block-processing/us.md

 ### Block header verification

-First of all, we check that one of statements for a verifiable block is true:
+First of all, we check that block version of a verifiable block is _adopted_ or _competing_.
-* block version equals to last adopted block version.
-It means the block is created by software where `lastKnownBlockVersion` equals last adopted block version.
-* block version is greater than last adopted block version and this one is confirmed.
-It means the block is created by software updated by _confirmed_ update proposal.

 ### Update proposal verification